kuhumcst/stucco/README.md

 The library is currently being used - together with [rescope](https://github.com/kuhumcst/rescope) - to build the [tei-facsimile](https://github.com/kuhumcst/tei-facsimile) viewer as part of the _"Infrastrukturalisme"_ project, a joint effort between the University of Copenhagen and Aarhus University.

-### Function > form
-The library focuses _specifically_ on frontend development for data-centric systems.
-While it is highly modular, **no special effort** has been made to support a custom branded experience.
-Knowing that fashion is fleeting, the default designs of the components do not necessarily follow all the trends of the day, but rather lean towards a more utilitarian, evergreen style.
-Whenever a choice had to be made, form always yields to function.

 > _<a name="note-name"><sup>†</sup></a> Or more correctly, **ReCAP**, as it is an abbreviation of "**Re**agent **C**omponents for **A**cademic **P**rojects"._

 Adaptive user interfaces